KenjiHomma/NNR-TNR/README.md

 # NNR-TNR

-This is a sample python code of nuclear norm regularized (NNR) loop optimization for tensor network renormalization (TNR) (arXiv:2306.17479).
+This is a sample python code of nuclear norm regularized (NNR) loop optimization for tensor network renormalization (TNR) in arXiv:2306.17479.

 # Requirements
 - Python 3